vsshetter/-M1_Conversions_-Utility-/1_Requirements/README.md

  * HL-2_LL2 System should consider time factor and it shoud give output in less time.

 ** HL-3_LL1 System must give the output in the defined way(like binary output must be with 0's and 1 forms).
- * HL-3_LL2 System should consider time factor and it shoud give output in less time.
+ * HL-3_LL2 Output must be unstood by the user.

 ## Swot analysis
 # Strenghts